 Every step on this two weeks in Malaysia itinerary is well connected along the west coast of the country.
 Because Kuala Lumpur is the hub where most people will fly into, I will start the itinerary here.
-When I visited Malaysia in November/December 2017, I did basically this exact two weeks in Malaysia itinerary but backwards, starting in Georgetown, going up to Langkawi, then coming back down.
+When I visited Malaysia in November/December 2017, I did this exact two weeks in Malaysia itinerary but backwards.
+I started in Georgetown, Penang, went up to Langkawi, then came back down to KL.

 Admittedly, I took my sweet time when crossing the country, which this two weeks in Malaysia itinerary reflects.
-The time I’ve allotted for each city may be more than what you need, especially on a tight schedule.
-However, it will give you enough time to get to know each location well!
+The time I’ve allotted for each location may be more than what you need, especially on a tight schedule.
+However, it will give you enough time to get to know each Malaysian destination well!

 Kuala Lumpur - 3 Days

 What a city.
-Kuala Lumpur, or KL, embodies everything I love about Southeast Asia.
+Kuala Lumpur, or KL as its called by the locals, embodies everything I love about Southeast Asia.

-The high-rises are beautiful and modern, the shopping malls are outrageously huge (I was there right before Christmas and the outrageousness was next level, especially for a Muslim country!)
-The public transit I found to be more efficient than the London Underground, and of course the food is amazing.
+The high-rises are beautiful and modern and the shopping malls are outrageously huge.
+I was in KL right before Christmas and the outrageousness was next level, especially for a Muslim country!
+The public transit I found to be more efficient than the London Underground, and of course the food was amazing.

 Things To Do in Kuala Lumpur:

 - Visit the the Batu Caves, accessible from KL by public transit.
-There are also many cheap half-day tours available.
-Since I visited, the Batu Caves have been re-modeled and the steps have been painted like a rainbow!
-Don’t forget to cover your legs and shoulders before entry (for women).
+There are also many cheap half-day tours available to the Batu Caves from KL city center.
+The Batu Caves have been re-modeled since I visited, and the steps are now painted like a rainbow!
+Don’t forget to cover your legs and shoulders before entry.
 If you’re showing skin, you can pay to rent a sarong at the entrance.

 - Visit the Petronas Towers, which were once the tallest buildings in the world.
 Purchase tickets online to skip the line, or just admire them from the park below.